Realistic quantum network simulation for experimental BBM92 key distribution

-In this paper, we accurately simulate BBM92 key exchange using the Aliro Quantum Network Simulator (AQNSim) \cite{alirosimulatorpub}, a versatile and adaptable discrete event python simulation package for quantum networks with a high degree of customizability, physical accuracy, component modeling, and flexible abstraction.
+In this paper, we accurately simulate BBM92 key exchange using the Aliro Quantum Network Simulator (AQNSim) \cite{alirosimulatorpub}, a versatile and adaptable discrete event Python simulation package for quantum networks.
+We choose to use AQNSim for our simulations because of its high degree of customizability, physical accuracy, detailed component modeling, and flexible abstraction.
+While we do not perform a systematic comparison across all available simulators, we use AQNSim as a reference implementation to show that a Python-based discrete event quantum network simulation framework can be used to accurately and realistically simulate quantum network protocols.
 We compare our simulation results to our experimental implementation of BBM92 and to an existing numerical model for continuous-wave-pumped BBM92 \cite{NeumannPRA}.
 We find that simulated results using AQNSim match our experiments as well as the theoretical model in regimes where the theoretical model is valid.
+In regimes where assumptions required for the theoretical model fail, our simulations match experimental data with a lower average mean squared error.
 Moreover, we leverage AQNSim to simulate entanglement generation rates and secure key distribution rates in a repeater network with multiple links, showing the utility of AQNSim for modeling scenarios where experiments may still be unfeasible and where analytical models may only exist under fixed assumptions.